Our History Unveiled

 In the spring of 1815, as England’s Regency era was in full bloom, a distinctive assembly of intellectuals, artists, and aristocrats converged in the heart of Scotland.
 Bound by a mutual interest in the esoteric, they formed a clandestine society known as the Friends of Autumn under the aegis of Sir Walter Scott.

-Gradually, the society's appeal broadened, attracting a diverse membership across most of Western Europe, including prominent figures such as the poet Samuel Taylor Coleridge, the elusive occultist Stanislas de Guaita, French author Marie Anne Lenormand, and the renowned Russian Theosophist, Madame Helena Petrovna Blavatsky.
+Gradually, the society's appeal broadened, attracting a more diverse membership across most of Western Europe, including prominent figures such as the poet Samuel Taylor Coleridge, the elusive occultist Stanislas de Guaita, French author Marie Anne Lenormand, and the renowned Russian Theosophist, Madame Helena Petrovna Blavatsky.

 1878–1889